samjulien/blog/_posts/2018-05-17-ruby-on-rails-killer-workflow-with-docker-part-2.md

 In fact, the `database.yml` file has this instruction commented above the `production` section.
 You can just un-comment the section while commenting out the previous `production` section.

-Commit the change to `database.yml` file and push it to staging branch.
+Commit the change to `database.yml` file and push it to the staging branch.

 This is probably the highest point of the movie.
 You should be able to see a lot of things coming together.
 You can watch these live: